 What is the cost in terms of time and lost opportunities when salespeople “chase” unqualified leads?
 This was the focus of a vibrant discussion I had this week with my colleague Peter Skakum (http://tangentstrategies.com/).

-For me, in addition to the cost, the element of disrespect weighs heavy as well.
+For me, in addition to the cost, the element of disrespect weighs heavily as well.

 Now it’s true that sometimes our best research doesn’t provide perfect clarity on a potential client and we must approach them in order to verify their need for our product or service.
 When this is the case, it is vital that open-ended questions are asked at the front-end of the process.

 One of the most powerful words in this process is “how”.
-Here’s some examples of this wonderful little word at work:
+Here are some examples of this wonderful little word at work:

 “How are you currently handling the challenge of …?”

 “How is your budget structured when it comes to …?”

 What about you?
 What are some of your favourite “how” questions?
 It would be great if you would share them here.

 Also, Peter and I encourage you to join us for our upcoming workshop – Exceed Your Quota – on March 13 at Ashburn Golf Club in Halifax.
 I know this to be a powerful experience because I’m one of the students for half the day.
 I sit there and watch everyone’s “aha” moments happen.
 It really is fabulous!
 But don’t take my word for it.
 Send me a quick comment and I’ll send you the testimonials from our past participants.